TechwriterSSchmidt/Haptic-Horizon/Docs/QUICK_REFERENCE.md

 ## 4. Safety Features

-### Drop Alarm
+### Impact Alarm
-If you drop the device, it will detect the freefall and impact.
-After 5 seconds of silence (to let you find it), it will start buzzing loudly so you can locate it by sound/vibration.
+If the device falls (>2.5g impact), it waits 5 seconds and then strobes loudly to help you find it.

 ### Table Mute
 If the device is placed on a table or stable surface (absolutely still for > 3 seconds), it will automatically mute all vibrations to prevent noise.
 It wakes up instantly when picked up.